Green Star Energy is now Shell: What happens next?

 - Standard PAYG

 If you were on a fixed Green Star Energy tariff, your tariff terms and conditions will be honoured for the remainder of the contract.
-You will then be switched to the Shell standard tariff unless you select a different plan or switch your energy supplier You should be notified of the available tariff options 49 days before your Green Star Energy tariff is set to end.
+You will then be switched to the Shell standard tariff unless you select a different plan or a different company to move to.
+You should be notified of the available tariff options from Shell 49 days before your original Green Star Energy tariff is set to end.

 Green Star Energy Reviews

 According to Chief Executive of Citizens Advice Gillian Guy, “When a company is struggling, customer service is often the first thing to suffer.”
-Did Green Star Energy reviews foreshadow the supplier closing?
-We did some digging through Green Star Energy customer reviews to find out.
+We did some digging through Green Star Energy customer reviews to see if this was the case with them.

-While these reviews appear quite mixed, we noticed that the more recent customer reviews are overwhelmingly negative.
-Many customers commented on the supplier's poor complaints resolution process, as well as reported having issues with their final bill.
+While the reviews we saw appeared to be quite mixed, we noticed that the more recent customer reviews were increasingly negative.
+Many customers commented negatively about the supplier's complaints resolution process, as well as reported having issues with their final bill.

 What are Green Star Energy Perks?